tzt101/MichiGAN/README.md

 ```
 `[name_experiment]` is the directory name of the checkpoint file saved. if you want to train the model with orientation inpainting model (with the option --use_ig), please download the pretrained inpainting model from [Google Drive Folder](https://drive.google.com/open?id=1Vxilcb82ax1Zlwy9wqHRu5-DCJuZFc_C) and save them in `./checkpoints/[name_experiment]/` firstly.

+## UI

+You can direct run demo.py to use the Interactive systems.
+This UI code borrows from [MaskGAN](https://github.com/switchablenorms/CelebAMask-HQ.git).

 ## Code Structure